What the Law Says About Being Denied Work Breaks

 Once you know your rights and are certain that your company is not providing you with your rightful breaks or payment, it is time to take action.
 One of the first things you should do is start thinking about proof.
 Collect time cards or other evidence that you are not getting the breaks you deserve.
 Then you should talk to your boss.
 If they do not listen, consider speaking to a human resources department or another manager.
 This is an important step because you typically cannot sue the company unless you can show they were aware of the problem and did not address it.

-If your employer still does not provide you with breaks, there are a variety of things you can do to stand up for your rights.
+If you are still being Denied Work Breaks by your employer, there are a variety of things you can do to stand up for your rights.

 Contact the Department of Labor